Parkhurst Reformed Church

 The Parkhurst Reformed Church was a congregation of the Dutch Reformed Church in South Africa (NGK) that was active from 1944 to 1996 in the Johannesburg suburb of Parkhurst.

 Background

 After 1933, increases in the price of gold and the resulting economic boom on the Witwatersrand led to massive immigration from other provinces and the Transvaal plateau to Johannesburg, requiring new NGK congregations to be formed.
-In the first 50 years of the city, 23 congregations were founded on the Rand, but from 1936 to 1946, the number reached 36.
+In the first 50 years of the city, 23 congregations were founded in the Rand, but from 1936 to 1946, the number reached 36.
 In 1946, the Rand included five Rings (sub-Synods) of 59 congregations with 66 pastoral positions and 122,014 collective members.